-Since 2004, the KU Work Group has been continually designated as a World Health Organization Collaborating Centre for Community Health and Development.
+Since 2004, the Center for Community Health and Development has been continually designated as a World Health Organization Collaborating Centre for Community Health and Development.

 Action Tool Kit Launched in the Africa Region

 A toolkit aimed at helping both health and non-health professionals to better address the root causes of what makes people sick or healthy has been launched by the World Health Organization (WHO) in the African Region.
-This toolkit drew on KU's Community Tool Box, a resource for community health that reached over 5.8 million unique users last year.
+This toolkit drew on KU's Community Tool Box.
 More...